From the skies to the seas...how a SMART Boating syndication gave Chris and Ellena the freedom to enjoy their retirement

 “We owned a business called Townsend Helicopters,” said Chris, “and this particular student had come to us to achieve his helicopter licence before he changed his mind and decided to pursue a career in sailing instead.

-While our former student was sailing super yachts, he invited us out on the harbour for the day and we fell in love with sailing.
+While our former student was sailing superyachts, he invited us out on the harbour for the day and we fell in love with sailing.

 Immediately we could see there are a lot of similarities between sailing yachts and flying helicopters.
 Because we’d been flying helicopters for all of our lives, learning how to sail felt quite natural and intuitive.
-Right from the start we felt right at home on a yacht.”
+Right from the start, we felt right at home on a yacht.”

 We wanted to buy a yacht outright but we really couldn’t justify the expense

-“For our combined 60th birthdays we decided to celebrate by hiring a yacht to sail around Croatia on our own.
+“For our combined 60th birthday we decided to celebrate by hiring a yacht to sail around Croatia on our own.
 We had such an amazing time and learnt so much on that trip we continued to sail as often as we could when we returned to Australia.

 Finally, when we retired last year, we decided to look into buying our own yacht.